The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics

 \subsection{Beyond specific diseases}

 Similar dynamics are likely to arise in a variety of contexts and among pathogens with comparable transmission characteristics.
 For example, when individuals increase hand washing in response to a surge in one particular disease, they may also inadvertently reduce the transmission of other pathogens that spread through similar pathways.
 As such, modeling frameworks that incorporate behavioral coupling between co-circulating pathogens can offer unique insights into epidemic dynamics.
 These models can help answer the following important questions: How do general patterns of disease spread emerge when multiple pathogens are active and NPIs targeting one also reduce the transmission of another?
 How might these patterns change if such spillover effects are imperfect or only partially suppress the spread of a second disease?
-Can we identify ranges of reproductive numbers where one pathogen dominates or where multiple pathogens can coexist?
+Can we identify ranges of reproductive numbers where one pathogen exceeds the other or where multiple pathogens can coexist?
 Addressing these questions is essential for improving our understanding of—and response to—the complex interplay between human behavior and the concurrent spread of multiple infectious diseases.